About the Project

 Many brewers have enough trouble keeping up with local demand to even think about trying to distribute outside of the province.
 That means you have to travel here to taste the freshest beer, which is a good thing considering everything else British Columbia has to offer.

 Explore the BC Ale Trail.
 An array of world-class breweries are waiting to be discovered amid British Columbia’s spectacular wilderness and scenery, along with a wide range of outdoor activities and urban experiences.
-Arrive thirsty, leave inspired.
+New experiences are brewing nearby!

 What’s an Ale Trail?

 A BC Ale Trail is a series of self-guided itineraries highlighting local craft brewery destinations and the super, natural landscapes that surround them.

 Within each Ale Trail, you will find recommended itineraries to explore the respective destination – this includes an array of craft breweries, pubs, restaurants, cafes, liquor stores, outdoor activities, sightseeing, accommodations and more.

 Ale Trail itineraries are not gospel; we recommend you venture off the grid and explore points of interest wherever you choose to visit.
 Take the BC Ale Trail on the road with you!
 Download our FREE mobile app and earn points along the way that you can redeem for rewards.